Manudeep-git/731_Final_Project/README.md

 From all those classifiers Linear SVC and Guassian NB Classifiers performed consistently for all the countries used and gave better results.

+#Notebook for Time Series Forecasting
+ARIMA<br/>

+Predicted the Weather and Fuel Consumption values  for near future using ARIMA model.